 Self-serve programmatic has made quite an impact on the digital advertising world in recent years.
-Software platforms reduce the need for human services to operate campaigns while simultaneously making information about the campaign available in real time.
-But, there are many other benefits that come with using self-serve programmatic in the agency including performance, control & efficiency, transparency, intelligence, strategic positioning and value capture.
+Software platforms reduce the need for human services to operate campaigns while simultaneously making information about the campaign available in real-time.
+But, there are many other benefits that come with using self-serve programmatic advertising strategies in the agency including performance, control & efficiency, transparency, intelligence, strategic positioning and value capture.

 Putting more of the client budget directed toward the media purchase directly increases, in proportion, the Return on Ad Spend (ROAS); fusing the agency’s direct client knowledge into self-service platform operation.
 Who is better suited to run the campaign than the people working directly with the client?